Quick Start

 The high-level workflow is as follows.

-- Create components that can view and modify their input data.
+- Create components that can view and modify data.

-- Combine simple components into more complex and useful tools.
+- Combine components to build complex and useful tools.

-- Optionally share and collaborate on these components with others.
+- Optionally share and collaborate on these components and data sources with others.

 What is a component?